South Dakota Court Records

 Criminal trial procedures in South Dakota occur in seven stages.
 However, these stages may vary slightly depending on the case.
 Typically, trial proceedings follow the order below:

-- Selection of the jury: The court clerk is responsible for drawing out the names of the individuals who have been summoned to be jurors.
+- Selection of the jury: The court clerk is responsible for drawing up the names of the individuals who have been summoned to be jurors.

-- Reading the Indictment: At the beginning of the court proceeding, either the prosecutor or the clerk will read out the charge against the accused.
+- Reading the Indictment: At the beginning of the court proceeding, either the prosecutor or the clerk reads out the charges against the accused.

 - Prosecutor’s opening statement: Here, the plaintiff will be allowed to present the evidence to support the charges.